 You can further select distributional findings by methodological features of the studies in which they were observed, for instance to assess whether average happiness tend to be higher in studies that used face-to-face interview compared to assessment on the internet.

 The above selections yield lists of finding pages.
 In the finding reports on this site you find structured presentations of selected distributional findings, such as on happiness in nations

 You can save a selection you made using the save-icon at the bottom-right of the search screen, as you can see here.

-Rank reports on happiness in nations
+Rank reports on level of happiness in nations

-Trend reports on happiness in nations
+Trend reports on change of happiness in nations